Webierta/HomePage/README.md

 For quick access, in the browser settings, set that page as the start page.

-Copy the images you want to use for your themes and links in the HP/images directory.
+~~Copy the images you want to use for your themes and links in the HP/images directory.~~ (Not required since version 0.0.2).

 > The image supports most formats: png, jpg, gif, svg (even animated images).
 > Please note that images can be cropped differently to fit different screen sizes.